elexis/elexis-3-core/readme.md

 -   General..Workspace
     -   Select UTF-8 as "Textfile encoding"
     -   Select UNIX as "New text file line delimiter"
+-   Java..Code Style..Formatter
+    - Click on "Import.." and select the Eclipse_builtin.xml from the root directory of the elexis-3-core checkout
+-   Java..Code Style..Formatter and select as active profile "Eclipse [built-in]
 -   Java..Editor..Save Action
     -   Select: Perform the selected actions on save
-    -   Do NOT select: Format source code
+    -   Select: Format source code and Format edited lines
     -   Select: Organize imports
     -   Do NOT select: Additional actions
 -   Maven..Errors/Warning